tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_lists,_dictionaries,_and_data.md

 ><div style="background-color:#00FF00; display:inline-block; width:80px; height:2.5em"></div>
 </figure>

 This has to do with how the human eye perceives colour.
 We have a greater number of green receptors, so green light appears more prominent.
-There a ways to [compromise for this]({% post_url 2017-01-26-converting_css_colour_to_greyscale %}), but for now, our averaging formula will suffice.
+There are ways to [compromise for this]({% post_url 2017-01-26-converting_css_colour_to_greyscale %}), but for now, our averaging formula will suffice.

 Adapt the existing loop, so that each bar indicates the quantities of primary colour that comprise it: